inveniosoftware/invenio-records-resources/docs/index.rst

 ..
     Copyright (C) 2020 CERN.

-    Invenio-Resources is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    Invenio-Records-Resources is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.